EECS150/fpga_labs_fa22/README.md

 For each lab, please find the instructions at **/lab#/spec/spec.md**

-Lab 1: Due next lab
+Lab 1: Due Tuesday, September 6th

 # Link to the Final Project for FPGA